The Kehoe family spirits share their home with

 the living, letting their true personalities shine.

-The William Kehoe Historic Inn is a huge, four story, 1892 Victorian; basically Renaissance Revival mansion which also has a blend of other architectural styles creating a truly glorious mansion!
+The William Kehoe Historic Inn is a huge, four story, 1892 Victorian mansion, done in a blend of Renaissance Revival and other architectural styles.
 Nice touches were added such as “Corinthian columns, decorative use of red brick and terra cotta moldings, and Italianate ‘eyebrows’.”
-Its most distinctive and unique feature is the “exclusive” use of cast iron for the exterior trim.
+Its most distinctive feature is the exclusive use of cast iron for the exterior trim.

-The William Kehoe house was made roomy enough to house a large family, and now provides 13 rooms for guests of the current William Kehoe House Historic Inn.
-The second and third floors housed the bedrooms.
+The Kehoe house was made roomy enough to accommodate a large family, and now provides 13 rooms for guests of the current William Kehoe House Historic Inn.
+Bedrooms are located on the second and third floors.
 It is listed on the National Registry of Historic Places.

-This glorious mansion was renovated and restored to its former glory and turned into a gracious bed and breakfast inn in 1992.
-In 2003, Kehoe House evolved further into a 4 star luxury inn as it joined master hotelier Richard Kessler’s high class hotel family, who renovated this grand mansion further “to enhance its charming features and update amenities and decor for the select guests.”
+In 1992 the glorious mansion was renovated and restored to its historical glory and turned into a bed and breakfast inn.
+In 2003, it evolved further into a 4-star luxury establishment as it joined master hotelier Richard Kessler’s high class organization.
+Kessler’s goal was to “enhance its charming features and update amenities and decor for the select guests.”
 The inn has acquired unique antique and period furnishings as well as “state of the art conveniences in a casual relaxed atmosphere.”

 Full gourmet breakfast * Afternoon tea * Hors d’oeuvres * Concierge and turndown service * Luxury toiletries

-He married the love of his life, Annie, at the age of 26, with whom he had many children, 10 of which survived.
+At the age of 26, he married the love of his life, Annie, with whom he had many children, 10 of whom survived.
 Unlike many people in the well-to-do class, William and Annie didn’t let money ruin them and kept their values and belief in God, the giver of all gifts and blessings, front and center.

 For most of the 20th century, Kehoe House was used as a mortuary.
 Sometime along the way it became a private residence.
 In 1980, famed football player Joe Namath bought Kehoe House for $80,000.
-Joe thought for a time about turning Kehoe House into a night club and disco, much to the horror of his Columbia Square neighbors.
-He changed his mind but held onto the home, fixed up the place until he sold it in 1989, for $530,000!
+Joe thought for a time about turning it into a night club and disco, much to the horror of his Columbia Square neighbors.
+He changed his mind but held onto the home, fixed up the place, and sold it in 1989, for $530,000!